EDIT – 2019 Version is now live and AVAILABLE HERE.

 Keep in mind, these specs are actually a fair bit lower than other headset providers.
 For example, here are the recommendations for the Oculus Rift:

-You will on occasion run into a desktop card like the GTX 970 in a laptop…. this is exactly what it sounds like, a desktop card that has been installed in a laptop.
-Generally this means that laptop will have horrible battery life and weight.
+You will on occasion run into a desktop card like the GTX 970 in a laptop…. this is exactly what it sounds like, a desktop card that has been installed on a laptop.
+Generally, this means that laptop will have horrible battery life and weight.
 Again, it’s all about trade-offs.
 With improvements in mobile tech, desktop GPUs being used in laptops is becoming increasingly less common.

 4K or FHD